stephenpaynter/Ansible/variables.md

 >        default: "Europe/Amsterdam"
 >        description: "The timezone."
 >```
->In this example, we have three arguments: name, age, and email.
-The name argument is required and expects a string value.
->The age argument is optional >and expects an integer value, with the default set to 18.
-The email argument >is also optional.
 >
 > Place any Argument Spec in the Meta file.
 >#### Variable Declaration: